jlumbroso/prog-exam-room-allocation/src/PE1.md

 Carol
 ```

-Try it out using some of the sample input files with different numbers of students, to convince yourself it works properly.
-Here are some example outputs you could verify, and of course you can try others:
+To convince yourself that your function works, try it out with a few different inputs.
+Here are some example outputs that you could verify, and of course you can think of your own:

 numRooms | command
 -------- | -------